microsoft/pxt-arcade/docs/test/skillmap/star/star4.md

 to create a new empty box.

-- :paint brush: Click the new empty box and draw another item for the audience to send to the stage (like hearts or flower petals.)
+- :paint brush: Click the new box and draw another item for the audience to send to the stage (like hearts or flower petals.)

 _💡 You can choose up to **5** things!_